Aginix/mystiny/README.md

-# Aginix Starter
+# Mystiny

-Aginix Platform for building enterprise web application.
+Mystiny is a platform for building enterprise web application.

 ## Getting started